mshood8701/az-com-terraform/README.md

-# 🚀 Azure Ubuntu VM Deployment with Terraform

-This repository demonstrates the deployment of a secure, lightweight **Ubuntu Linux Virtual Machine (Ubuntu 22.04 LTS)** in **Microsoft Azure**, using **Terraform** as an Infrastructure-as-Code (IaC) tool.
-The configuration reflects a production-conscious mindset, enforcing secure SSH authentication, structured networking, and resilience against platform-level restrictions.

----
+Deploying a Secure Ubuntu VM on Azure with Terraform This repository outlines a production-conscious deployment of an Ubuntu 22.04 LTS Virtual Machine on Microsoft Azure, using Terraform for Infrastructure-as-Code (IaC).
+The configuration prioritizes security, modularity, and compliance with Azure enterprise governance.

-## 🛠️ Project Objectives
+Key Objectives

-- Provision a Linux VM in the `West US` Azure region
+Deploy a Linux VM in Azure’s West US region

-- Enable secure public SSH access using a static IP
+Enable secure SSH access using a static public IP

-- Automate networking components: VNet, Subnet, Route Table, NSG
+Automate creation of VNet, Subnet, Route Table, and NSG

-- Leverage reusable and maintainable Terraform code structure
+Use a clean, reusable Terraform codebase

-- Solve real-world deployment constraints (covered below)
+Address real-world policy constraints

----

-## 📁 Project Structure
+Project Structure

 | File                  | Purpose |
 |-----------------------|---------|